oliyh/martian/README.md

 Sometimes individual routes require custom behaviour.
-This can be achieved by writing a global interceptor which inspects the route-name and decides what to do, but a more specific option exists using `bootstrap` as follows:
+This can be achieved by writing a global interceptor which inspects the route-name and decides what to do, but a more specific option exists using `bootstrap` and providing `:interceptors` as follows:

 ```clojure
 (martian/bootstrap "https://api.org"